adv100500/FlashLoanCommodityTradeFinance/README.md

 10) Factoring provider automatically transfers the funds to trader's contract.
 11) Reception of the funds by the trader's contract will automatically trigger repayment of the flash loan plus interest.
 12) Finally, trader's contract transfers profits to trader's account.

-**Advantage of flash loans for the flash loan bank:**

-Due to **atomicity** of blockchain transaction, flash loan bank is able to provide a completely uncollateralized flash loan and is not exposed to borrower's credit risk.
-In other words, should something go wrong during the transaction (supplier does not send the tokenized goods, off-taker does not send the required funds, etc...), the transaction will be reverted to its initial state.

-**Advantage of flash loans for the trader:**

-As the whole transaction takes place in seconds, the advantage for the trader is a much lower interest expenses (**hundreds of thousands times**) compared to traditional borrowing.